 On July 21, 1656, Elizabeth Key became the first woman of African descent in the North American colonies to sue for her freedom and win.

-John Mottram died in 1655, and his heirs designated Elizabeth as enslaved, not indentured, and asserted that she and her son belonged to Mottram’s estate.
-William Grinstead, now free from his indenture and practicing law, represented Elizabeth and their son as they sued for freedom from the Mottram’s in court.
+John Mottram died in 1655, and his heirs designated Key as enslaved, not indentured, and asserted that she and her son belonged to Mottram’s estate.
+William Grinstead, now free from his indenture and practicing law, represented Key and their son as they sued for freedom from the Mottram’s in court.

 Her case hinged on several key arguments.
 One was the fact that her father, Thomas Key, was English, and that according to English law one’s legal status as free or in bondage followed that of the father.
 Secondly, she had been in indentured servitude for ten years longer than she should have: Thomas Key had stipulated that she was to be set free when she was fifteen.
 Finally, she argued that she had been baptized as a child and was a practicing Christian, and therefore should not be enslaved.
 She lost her case in appeals court, but petitioned the General Assembly to look into her case.
 A committee was formed to investigate, and they sided with Elizabeth, determining that she was free based on her father’s status and baptism.
 The following is an excerpt from the committee’s report: